Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Deriving the effective Cross-Resonance Hamiltonian

 \section{Deriving the effective Cross-Resonance Hamiltonian}

-In this section we present the effective CR Hamiltonians.
+In this section we present the effective CR Hamiltonians, derived in the manner described in Ref.~\cite{Rigetti2010}.
 We first introduce the two-qubit scenario, in order to develop an intuition for the effective coupling, and then generalize the results to the case of $N$ qubits.
 Further details of the calculations, supporting the main text, can be found in Appendix~\ref{app:CRHamiltonians}.
+Note that, in this manuscript, we are working with $\hbar =1$.